-We can have a lot of fun with exploring what happens if we map a set of n balls into a set of x boxes where we don't require that n = x for $n, x \in \mathbb{N}$.
+We can also have a lot of fun with exploring what happens if we map a set of n balls into a set of x boxes where we don't require that n = x for $n, x \in \mathbb{N}$.
 However, that is not the game we play when we study permutations.
 Instead, we say that for a permutation, the number of balls must be exactly equal to the number of boxes.
-Another way to say this is that we are not allowed to have more balls than there are boxes nor are we allowed to have more boxes than there are balls.